 Interested in joining the DAR?
 Contact our registrar today and she can help you get started!
 Any woman 18 years or older-regardless of race, religion, or ethnic background-who can prove lineal descent from a patriot of the American Revolution, is eligible for membership.
 Contact Us.

-Meetings are generally held the second Monday of every month at 7 pm in members' homes.
+Meetings are held on the second Monday of every month at the Peachtree City Library, from September to May, in the Floy Farr Room.
+Meetings begin at 7:00 pm with social time at 6:30 pm.
 Please contact the Chapter for more information.

 Regent: Sylvia Nolde, 770-631-8098